id-studiolab/Connected-Interaction-Kit/docs/components/itsybitsy-microcontroller/itsybitsy.md

 # ItsyBitsy Development Board

+The central component at the heart of your projects.
+It runs code, reads and processes sensor data, and controls outputs (lights, motors, speakers, etc.)

+---

 Your kit includes one of **two functionally equivalent ItsyBitsy Development Boards**, depending on the edition of your Connected Interaction Kit.
 This page is designed to help you identify which version you own.

 |                         2022 Edition                         |                         2023 Edition                         |